Colorings of $k$-sets with low discrepancy on small sets: Proof of Theorem

 there exists $i$, $1\leq i\leq k-l+1$, such that the blocks of length $l$

 are in a shift position and hence they have different colors.
 This implies that $\phi$ is one-to-one on every cube.

-Since $\phi$ is one-to-one, the image $\phi(C)$ of a large cube is also large, hence a random $\psi:[3]^{k-l+1}\to[2]$ has small discrepancy with high probability.
-We would like to use the union bound to show that random $\psi$ has low discrepancy on all images of large cubes, but the mere fact that the image $\phi(C)$ is large obviously does not suffice.
-So we have to bound the number of sets that could be $\phi$-images of cubes.
+Since $\phi$ is one-to-one, the image $\phi(C)$ of a large cube is also large, hence for a random $\psi:[3]^{k-l+1}\to[2]$, $\psi(\phi(C))$ has small discrepancy (i.e., the preimages of 0 and 1 have''almost the same'' size) with high probability.
+We would like to use the union bound to show that random $\psi$ has low discrepancy on all images of large cubes, but the mere fact that the image $\phi(C)$ is large does not suffice.
+For that we bound the number of sets that could be $\phi$-images of cubes.
 We are able to get a good bound, because cubes have a very special structure that is partially inherited when we map them into~$[3]^{k-l+1}$.

 In Section~\ref{s-explicit} we present a slightly different construction of the coloring that is more explicit.
 Instead of the random $\psi$, we just add colors modulo an odd number.
 Thus we only get colorings with odd numbers of colors and furthermore we get a worse bound on how large $N$ can be with respect to $k$.
 In that construction we do not use all $k-l+1$ blocks of consecutive elements of a $k$-set $X$, instead we divide $X$ into $k/l$ disjoint blocks of size $l$.
 We also use a different kind of cubes.